smarthomej/addons/bundles/org.smarthomej.binding.tuya/README.md

 It is recommended to start with 3.3 and watch the log file if it that works and use 3.1 otherwise.

 *Note:* Support for protocol 3.1 is considered experimental.
+In case something is not working, please open an issue on [GitHub](https://github.com/smarthomej/addons/issues) and add TRACE level logs.

 ## Channels

-For auto-discovered devices the schema of the device is requested from the cloud.
-Based on that channels are added to the thing on first startup.
+Channels are added automatically based on device schemas on first startup.
+The binding first tries to get it from a database of known device schemas.

-In case you manually configured the device (or no schema was retrieved during discovery), a database is used to lookup the correct schema.
+If no schema is found a schema retrieved from the cloud during discovery is used (if applicable).

-The device will change to OFFLINE status if this is not successful.
+The device will change to OFFLINE status if no device schema could be determined.

 Channels can also be added manually.
 The available channel-types are `color`, `dimmer`, `number`, `string` and  `switch`.